Here’s what travelers can expect from Black Friday, Cyber Monday sales during the pandemic

 Because of the unpredictable nature of the pandemic, it’s nearly impossible to make concrete travel plans.
 Travel brands are offering deals accordingly.

-“There will be a lot more flexibility at play than they’ve seen in years past,” Corwin says, adding that travelers should be looking for great deals, but also for the most lenient cancellation or rescheduling policies.
+“There will be a lot more flexibility at play than they’ve seen in years past,” Corwin says, adding that travelers should be looking for great deals but also for the most lenient cancellation or rescheduling policies.
 She says many airlines and hotels have implemented flexible policies as is, but she is seeing many offer further flexibility during the sales.

 Many companies are offering bookings without cancellation or change fees.
 For example, Intrepid Travel’s sale is offering 20 percent off international trips and 10 percent off domestic trips that may be changed without a fee 21 days before scheduled departures — whether that’s for a new travel date or a completely different trip.
 In Florida, the 30 percent off Black Friday and Cyber Monday trips to Margaritaville Resort Orlando and Encore Resort at Reunion can be canceled without fees and come with resort credits to sweeten the deal.